ibm-cloud-architecture/CSMO-ICP/grafana/README.md

 The dashboards can be downloaded via the following links:

+                                              ###### DO NOT USE right-click Save As to save these dashboards.

 This link is a compressed file of all CSMO dashboards.
 Click on this link and Download from the git repo.

-##### DO NOT USE right-click Save As to save these dashboards.

 [csmodashboards.zip](https://github.com/ibm-cloud-architecture/CSMO-ICP/blob/master/grafana/csmodashboards/csmodashboards.zip)